Feo's Stuff THRILLER / SUSPENSE

 These ain’t them pansy Euro-trash neo-nazi’s from THE SUM OF ALL FEARS.
 These boys is old school.

 THE BOYS FROM BRAZIL was directed by Franklin J. Schaffner (PLANET OF THE APES) and written by Heywood Gould, based on the novel by Ira Levin.
 It opens, paradoxically, in Paraguay rather than Brazil.
 A young Jewish man watches as a group of old men meet at a restaurant and then drive off together.
 The young man is Barry Kohler (Steve Guttenberg), an amateur Nazi hunter.
-He’s trying to emulate his hero, legendary Nazi hunter Ezra Lieberman (Laurence Olivier: DRACULA (1979), THE MARATHON MAN).
+He's trying to emulate his hero, legendary Nazi hunter Ezra Lieberman (Laurence Olivier: THE MARATHON MAN, DRACULA [1979], CLASH OF THE TITANS).
 In fact, he makes a call to Europe to tell Mr. Lieberman what he has found out.

 Lieberman has little interest in the wild ravings of a young fool, and almost brushes him off.
 He does advise him that what he is doing is very dangerous and tells him to go home.